top of page

 LINEAGE

 The tradition of Kriya Yoga has been preserved through its lineage.
-It has maintained its relevance through the lives of the Kriya teachers: Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswar, Paramahansa Yogananda, Roy Eugene Davis, and their successors.
-Below is a brief introduction to the Kriya Yoga teachers of this lineage.
+It has maintained its relevance through the lives of the Kriya Gurus: Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswar, Paramahansa Yogananda, and their successors.
+Below is a brief introduction to the Kriya Yoga Gurus and teachers of this lineage.
 For a more detailed account of their lives, please see the books "Autobiography of a Yogi" by Paramahansa Yogananda and "Paramahansa Yogananda: As I Knew Him" by Roy Eugene Davis.

 Mahavatar Babaji

-The age of Babaji is unknown.
-It is said that he is an "immortal yogi," capable of manifesting and dematerializing his body at will.
-Some have said Babaji is an incarnation of Krishna.
-He was said to have initiated Shankara (8th Century) and the poet-saint Kabir (15th Century) into Kriya Yoga.
+His age is unknown.
+Traditional accounts describe him as an immortal yogi, capable of manifesting and dematerializing his physical form at will.
+Some consider him an incarnation of Krishna.
+Stories place him initiating Shankara in the 8th century and the poet-saint Kabir in the 15th century into Kriya Yoga.

 Lahiri Mahasaya

-Lahiri Mahasaya, born Shyama Charan Lahiri, was considered a householder, which meant that he was married, had a family, and worked in a secular job while also attending to his spiritual practices.
-Lahiri Mahasaya was also an enlightened spiritual teacher to an estimated 5,000 people.
+Lahiri Mahasaya, born Shyama Charan Lahiri, lived as a householder - married, raising a family, working a regular job while maintaining his spiritual practice.
+He was also an enlightened teacher who guided an estimated 5,000 students.

 Sri Yukteswar Giri